|Add to your personal catalog|

 ND.SS-205 The 21st Century Career Search (Fall & Spring; Yearly; 1.00 Credit) Students will be provided an overview of job, career and graduate/professional school search techniques.
 They will learn to write professional and effective resumes portfolios and other job search correspondence while also enhancing interpersonal skills to be used at job fairs, interviews and other professional settings.
 Prerequisites: Junior or Senior standing.

-ND.SS-214 Statistics for Social Science (Fall; Yearly; 4.00 Credits; S,QS) An introduction to descriptive and inferential statistical techniques used in the social sciences.
+ND.SS-214 Statistics for Social Science (Fall & Spring; Yearly; 4.00 Credits; S,QS) An introduction to descriptive and inferential statistical techniques used in the social sciences.
 Primary emphasis is placed on learning to choose and interpret appropriate techniques for various kinds of data.
 Prerequisites: Sophomore, Junior, or Senior standing.

 ND.SS-215 Social Science Research Methods (Spring; Yearly; 4.00 Credits; S) An analysis of the procedures, strengths and limitations of collecting and interpreting data from the perspectives of the social sciences with an emphasis on surveys, experimental designs and observational techniques as used in a variety of human service agencies.
 Prerequisite: ND.SS214.